Status report on long-time decay measurements of 137Cs radioisotope: Characterization of the laboratory

 \subsection{Jánossy Underground Research Laboratory}

-The Jánossy Underground Research Laboratory (JURLab) is a special underground laboratory located 30~meters below ground (Fig.~\ref{JURLAB lab}).
-This low-radiation-background facility is unique not only in Hungary but among the European Underground Laboratories (EUL) as well~\cite{EUL}.
-JURLab has three levels below the ground: a premise of 20~square~meters at 10~meters depth (Level~-1), two halls (2~$\times$~20~square~meters) at 20~meters depth (Level~-2), three halls (2~$\times$~20~square~meters and 50~square~meters) at 30~meters depth (Level~-3).
+The Jánossy Underground Research Laboratory is a special shallow underground laboratory surrounded by Dach\-stein-type limestone.
+It has 40~cm-thick outer walls made of reactor-grade concrete, making the site suitable for measurements requiring low cosmic-ray background.
+It has three levels below ground: a room of 20~m$^2$ at a depth of 10~m (Level~$-1$), two halls (2~$\times$~20~m$^2$) at a depth of 20~m (Level~$-2$), and three halls (2~$\times$~20~m$^2$ and 50~m$^2$) at a depth of 30~m (Level~$-3$) shown in Figure~\ref{fig:JURLAB_lab}.
+The low-background $\gamma$-counting site is located at the lowest level of JURLab, corresponding to an overburden of approximately 75~m.w.e.~\cite{OLAH2014_clean}.
+This situates the site's depth between the CAVE laboratory of the International Atomic Energy Agency IAEA in Monaco (54~m.w.e.)~\cite{Laubenstein2004Underground} and bunker~110 of the Felsenkeller laboratory in Dresden, Germany (140~m.w.e.)~\cite{TURKAT2023102816}.
+At Level~$-3$ in JURLab, the cosmic-ray muon flux is reduced by more than one order of magnitude compared to surface-level measurements.

-The underground laboratory has electricity, ethernet, a preliminary laboratory gas system, and telephone lines.
-An uninterrupted power supply (UPS) unit provides electricity for the instruments of experiments going on in the laboratory.
-A HVAC ventilates the air at the facility.
-Normally, it operates for a few consecutive hours each week.
-Temperature can be kept constant to within $\pm$0.2°C, while relative humidity is constant to within $\pm$5\% if the HVAC system is running continuously.
-This was, radon concentrations can be also reduced due to the air circulation.
-Furthermore, cosmic radiation is suppressed by 1-2 orders of magnitude compared to the surface-level radiation background.
+At JURLab an uninterrupted power supply (UPS) unit provides electricity for the instruments of the experiments operating in the laboratory.
+A Heating, Ventilation, and Air Conditioning (HVAC) system ventilates the air at the facility.
+Under normal operation, it runs for a few consecutive hours each week on Monday to reduce humidity and radon levels in the laboratory.
+The temperature can be kept constant to within $\pm 0.2^{\circ}$C. If the HVAC system is operated continuously, the relative humidity remains constant to within $\pm 5\%$.
+This allows the radon concentration to be reduced and kept almost constant through air circulation.

-The following measurements are going on in the laboratory: low radiation background measurement with a Canberra HPGe detector \cite{PoS_Fenyvesi}, muon tomography measurements with muon detectors \cite{VARGA2020162236}, re-measurement of the Eötvös-experiment with a modernized Eötvös-balance \cite{Ebalance, Völgyesi:20206K}, and monitoring of seismicity with a Güralp seismometer and a Raspberry Shake 4D.
-A tiltmeter and an infrasound monitoring system are operating at the site.
-Since JURLab has multiple measurements ongoing in parallel, remote control is important to minimize human presence and any disturbance of the environment.
+The following measurements are currently being carried out in the laboratory: low-radiation background measurements with a Canberra High Purity Germanium (HPGe) detector~\cite{PoS_Fenyvesi}, muon tomography measurements with muon detectors~\cite{VARGA2020162236}, a remeasurement of the Eötvös experiment with a modernized Eötvös balance~\cite{Ebalance,Völgyesi:20206K}, and seismic monitoring with a Güralp seismometer and a Raspberry Shake 4D.
+A tiltmeter and an infrasound monitoring system are also in operation at the site.
+Since multiple experiments are running in parallel at JURLab, remote control is important in order to minimize human presence and environmental disturbance.